To diagnose a brain AVM, your neurologist will review your symptoms and conduct a physical examination.

-Three main tests are used to diagnose brain AVMs:
+Tests used to diagnose brain AVMs include:

-- Computerized tomography (CT).
-A computerized tomography (CT) scan takes pictures of the brain using X-rays.
-Sometimes dye is injected through an intravenous tube in a vein so that the arteries feeding the AVM and the veins draining the AVM can be viewed in greater detail.
-This is called a computerized tomography angiogram (CTA).
+Sometimes a doctor injects dye through an intravenous tube into a vein so that the arteries feeding the AVM and the veins draining the AVM can be viewed in greater detail (computerized tomography angiogram).

 - Arteriovenous malformations and other vascular lesions of the central nervous system fact sheet.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/avms/detail_avms.htm.
-Accessed Dec.
-6, 2010.
+Accessed Sept.
+4, 2013.

-- Singer RJ, et al. Brain arteriovenous malformations. http://www.uptodate.com/home/index.html.
-Accessed Dec.
-6, 2010.
+- Singer RJ.
+Brain arteriovenous malformations. http://www.uptodate.com/home.
+Accessed Sept.
+6, 2013.

 - Brown RD (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Jan.
-10, 2011.
+Nov.
+11, 2013.